-The NET command is used to manage open files and user sessions as follows:
+The NET command is used to manage open files and user sessions.

 Display all the open shared files on a server and the lock-id